cararthompson/flexiplanner/README.md

 ## Planning for the predictably unpredictable

-This repo contains the code for the FlexiPlanner shiny app I built to help me plan my workload, and set goals.
+This repo contains the code for the [FlexiPlanner Shiny App](https://cararthompson.shinyapps.io/flexiplanner/) I built to help me plan my workload, and set goals.
 The app creates images which can be downloaded and printed out, with the aim of helping users visualise how much project time they have left within a given time period, or visualise their progress towards a goal.

 ![](demo/shot_230504_093352.png)